mkfreeman/react-d3/09-small-multiples-exercise/README.md

 ![Complete small multiples scatterplots](img/complete.png)

-In doing so, you'll use `d3.nest()` to organize your data to pass to your `<ScatterPlot>` component.
+In doing so, you'll use `d3.nest()` to organize your data to pass to your `<ScatterPlot>` components.
 See the `App_solution.js` file for solutions.

 ## Instructions
 The majority of the code has been written for this exercise.
 The core challenge of this exercise is to figure out the proper **data structure** for creating small multiples.
-More specifically, you'll create a scatterplot for each _state_ in the dataset.
+More specifically, you'll create a `<Scatterplot>` component for each _state_ in the dataset.
 To do so, make the following changes in your `App.js` file.

 ### `render()` Method
 As noted above, this exercise is really about getting the right _data structure_.
 Because the intention is to render a `<ScatterPlot>` component for each _state_ in the dataset, you'll need to create an array of data, one object for each state present.
 Luckily, the `d3.nest()` function is a direct solution to this challenge: